ysard/libre-printer/doc/source/installation.rst

 access rights** of the assets by |project_name|.

 .. note::
-    The paths involved are atypical, even amateurish and dangerous (most of accesses are for root, and their programs also run as root... like SysAdmins say, *using root or chmod 777 for everything is the best way to prove you don't know what you're doing*.), but hey, it's not *our* fault!
+    The paths involved are atypical, even amateurish and dangerous (access rights are for everyone, and their programs also run as root.
+    Like any sys admin say, *using root or chmod 777 for everything is the best way to prove you don't know what you're doing*.), but hey, it's not *our* fault!

 The following ACLs (Access Control List) rules will fix the rights for the user ``libreprinter``:

 .. code-block:: bash